 - Find your weight limit.
-Weight vary depending rank and time in service.
+Weight limits vary depending on rank and time in service.
 The common weight limits listed for places in CONUS may be different from the weight limit where you are going.
-Be sure to check your specific weight limit with your Relocation Assistance Program Manager or at Move.mil.
+Be sure to check your specific weight limit with your military and family support center or at Move.mil.

-- Estimating your weight.
+- Estimate your weight.
 Long before a mover comes to estimate the weight of your move, you should do the same so you can organize and pare down.
 Usually you can estimate 1,500 pounds per room, excluding bathrooms or storage rooms.
-Then consider the weight of large things like a refrigerator, washing machine, or circular saw.
+Then consider the weight of large things like a refrigerator, washing machine or circular saw.
 Excellent estimation tools are available online at Move.mil.

 - Separate your professional books and equipment.
 Items you need in order to do your job will not be counted against your weight limit.
 Place them in a separate area for the movers and have them specifically marked.
-There is a separate weight allowance of 250 pounds available for your spouse’s professional gear as well.
+There is a separate weight allowance of 250 pounds available for your spouse's professional books and equipment as well.

-- Too much stuff is expensive.
+- Keep within your weight limit.
 If you exceed your weight limit, you will be liable for the cost.
-For an outside of CONUS (OCONUS) move, this can be thousands of dollars.
-If you receive charges for excess weight, read them carefully.
-You may not have been credited for your professional items.
-Call TMO if you have questions.
+For an overseas move, this can be thousands of dollars.
+If you receive charges for excess weight, read them carefully to be sure that you have not been charged for shipping your professional items.
+Call the transportation office if you have questions.

-Voltage (V) is the force of the electricity coming through the outlet.
-The hertz (Hz) is the frequency that alternating current (AC) changes direction each second.
+Voltage, or V, is the force of the electricity coming through the outlet.
+The hertz, or Hz, is the frequency that alternating current, or AC, changes direction each second.
 Both numbers can be used to indicate if your appliances will work and what type of modifications, if any, will allow them to be used safely.
 In the United States, including Hawaii and Alaska, the normal voltage is 110/120 V and 60 Hz.

-- Europe — Most areas in Europe run on 220 V and 50 Hz.
-If you plug your American appliance into a European wall without modifying the voltage, sparks will literally shoot out.
-Because of this, you will need a converter or transformer.
-Fortunately, it’s hard to make that explosive mistake because the plugs and sockets are different.
+- Europe - Most areas in Europe run on 220 V and 50 Hz.
+If you plug your American appliance into a European wall outlet without modifying the voltage, you could damage your appliance, damage the outlet, start a fire or all three.
+To avoid this, you will need a converter or transformer.
+Fortunately, it's hard to make that explosive mistake because the plugs and sockets are different.